EdyJ/blender-to-unity3d-importer/README.md

     Assets/Models/Scenery/Big House [importer].blend

 The [importer] string can be used in a path.
-All contained Blender files are imported:
+All contained 3D files are processed:

     Assets/Models/Player Vehicles [IMPORTER]/Car1.blend